Flutterwave/PHP-v3/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

+> :warning: **Please note that PCI-DSS certification is required for card payment method to be enabled on this v3 SDK**

 See [references](#references) for links to dashboard and API documentation.

 Edit the `paymentForm.php` and `processPayment.php` files to suit your purpose.
 Both files are well documented.